 - Go to see the one you have sinned against

-Unfortunately sometimes when we have sinned or upset someone else, they are not always immediately willing to forgive, but if you have done your part, you need to leave the rest to the Lord.
-Love them, talk with them, serve them, help them, support them, so that they will see that you really have changed and sorry for what you’ve done.
+Unfortunately, sometimes when we have sinned or upset someone else, they are not always immediately willing to forgive.
+But if you have done your part, you need to leave the rest to the Lord.
+Love them, talk with them, serve them, help them, support them, so that they will see that you really have changed and are sorry for what you’ve done.